 You can most likely find these knots by doing a little exploring with just your fingers.
 Press on any areas where you have tightness and you may find some tender spots.
-If you apply the right amount of pressure for a right amount of time, you’ll begin to feel tightness and tension in the surrounding area dissipating as the adhesion is broken up.
-You may even have nearby spasming of muscles as the tension flows away!
+You can press on one of these spots and ease the tightness and tension if you press hard enough and for long enough.
+You may even feel muscles spasming as they release and the tension flows away!

 There’s countless ways you can achieve this release, but not everything is effective at treating everything.

-Foam rollers are probably the most widely used, but they’re actually pretty bad at getting into tight areas as they’re too big.
+The most widely used tools are probably foam rollers, but they’re actually pretty bad at getting into tight areas as they’re too big.

 Lacrosse balls are definitely good, but they’re not great at treating all areas.